mixmesh/mixmesh/webui/suggestions.md

 ## Page: Initialization screen

 A newly initialized box only provides this single initialization page to the user (for at most one hour).
-On this page the player's secret key is shown as a 2d-barcode together with instructions on how important it is to make a backup copy of it.
+On this page the secret key is shown as a 2d-barcode together with instructions on how important it is to make a backup copy of it.
 There is one button on this page: "I understand!".

 If the user clicks on the button he/she is taken to a new page where a nym and password must be given.
 All details on how to the create a mail account is also listed here, i.e. IP-address, port numbers and SSL settings etc. Ideally we should ask the user if we are allowed to automatically create a mail account.
 Not for the faint of heart though.
 Hard.
 There is one button on this page: "Finish".